NullAngst/HotOffThePRSS/README.md

 - pip and venv for managing Python packages.

 # Setup & Installation
-Follow these steps to get your RSS bot up and running on a Debian-based server.
+Follow these steps to get your RSS Script up and running on a Debian-based server.

 ## 1. Clone this repository to a directory on your server.
 ```
 git clone https://github.com/ReverendRetro/SimpleDiscordRSS.git
 ```

-Ensure you have the following files in your project directory (e.g., /home/your_user/discord-rss-bot): <br>
+Ensure you have the following files in your project directory (e.g., /home/your_user/discord-rss-Script): <br>
 main_web.py (The web interface) <br>
 scheduler.py (The background feed checker)